Long COVID or Lyme Disease? Why the Symptoms Overlap

 When It’s Not Long COVID—It’s Lyme

-But here’s the problem: not every post-viral–looking syndrome is post-viral.
+But not every post-viral–looking syndrome is post-viral.
 And not every case labeled Long COVID is the full story.

 In many of those cases, it wasn’t Long COVID.

-It was Lyme disease.
-Or a co-infection such as Babesia or Bartonella.
+It was Lyme disease—or a co-infection like Babesia or Bartonella.

 And no one had looked.

-Long COVID is a real condition.
-But it can also become a diagnostic shortcut when the work of a thorough differential diagnosis is skipped.
-When physicians assume post-viral symptoms must be from COVID, they may never ask about:
+It’s a real condition—but it can also become a convenient label when the work of a thorough differential diagnosis gets skipped.

 - Tick exposure